The Automatic Calibration Unit in JUNO: Design of the ACU

 \subsubsection{Spool for the temperature sensor}

 The fourth spool is envisioned to be flexible.
 The open end of the cable is attached to a custom connector (see Fig.~\ref{temperature_assembly}), which is able to attach either an auxiliary sensor or a radioactive source.
 The quick connector consists of a female receptacle and a removable male plug.
-The plug can be straightly inserted into the receptacle.
+The plug can be inserted straight into the receptacle.
 To detach the plug, one has to use a pin tool to push in both tongues then pull to separate.
-This manual operation can be performed by opening the viewport.
+This simple manual operation (although envisioned to be very rare) can be performed by opening the ACU viewport.
+To be safe, the gate valve should be shut, so this action can be performed even when the JUNO is fully operational.

-At present, we design a watertight wireless temperature sensor to facilitate the measurement of the LS temperature along the central axis.
+We designed a watertight wireless temperature sensor to facilitate the measurement of the LS temperature along the central axis.
 The LS temperature affects the neutron capture time.
 It also affects the speed of the sound, a key input for the ultrasonic source positioning system~\cite{ref:USS}.
 As shown on the left side of Fig.~\ref{ACU_TS_and_TSport}, the temperature sensor consists of a three-part shell, each serving as an electrode (from top to bottom: V$_{\rm in}$, Data, and Ground), insulated by PEEK rings.
 The temperature sensor (INNOVATIVE SENSOR TECHNOLOGY TSIC506, 0.1~$^\circ$C), its digital readout card, and a rechargeable battery are sealed inside the shell, with the sensor head in tight thermal contact with the lower shell, made with pure Nickel for better thermal conductivity.
-The temperature data will be stored with timestamp onto the readout board during the deployment.
+The temperature data will be stored on the readout board with timestamps during the deployment.
 Shown on the right side of Fig.~\ref{ACU_TS_and_TSport} is the readout port mounted on the bottom plate, for reading the temperature data and recharging the battery.
 The port has three pairs of stainless steel spring electrodes to make electrical contact with corresponding pieces on the temperature shell.
 To read the data, the temperature sensor will be moved directly below the port, and get pulled upward in place.
 When the wire gets retracted further upward, the sensor gets released from the port to the parking position.